tomjoht/documentation-theme-jekyll/doc_generating_pdfs.md

 }
 ```

-If you have a link to a file download, for example, add `noCrossRef` as a class to avoid having it say "page 0" in the cross reference.
+{{site.data.alerts.tip}} If you have a link to a file download, or some other link that shouldn't have a cross reference (such as link used in JavaScript for navtabs or collapsible sections, for example, add `noCrossRef` as a class to the link to avoid having it say "page 0" in the cross reference.{{site.data.alerts.end}}

 This style specifies that after links to web resources, the URL should be inserted instead of the page number: